bbbradsmith/6502vdelay/README.md

 A 6502 delay routine for delaying a number of cycles specified at runtime.

-You might call this arbitrary delay, procedural delay, programmatic delay, variable delay, etc. It might be handy in situations where you have a 6502 without effective dimer hardware (e.g. Apple II, NES).
+You might call this arbitrary delay, procedural delay, programmatic delay, variable delay, dial-a-delay etc.
+ It might be handy in situations where you have a 6502 without effective dimer hardware (e.g. Apple II, NES).

 Uses ca65 ([cc65](https://cc65.github.io/)) assembly syntax.